FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 ## Detection of proteins from *Prochlorococcus marinus* Clades across O~2~ and light niches in the ocean {.unnumbered}

 Proteins from *P. marinus* were detected across depths and oxygen concentrations in the OPP data set [@saitoPeptidesTheirSpectral2018].
-We focused our analyses on core photosynthetic protein complexes, annotated as coming from clades HLI (2 strains, including strain MED4 ); LLI (2 strains, including strain NATL2A); LLII/III (2 strains, including strain SS120) and LLIV (2 strains, including MIT9313) (Fig \@ref(fig:CladeProchloroPhotosynthDepthO2)), as a function of depth (a proxy for light level) and measured [O~2~] at the sampling locations.
+We focused our analyses on core photosynthetic protein complexes, annotated as coming from clades HLI (2 strains, including strain MED4 ); LLI (2 strains, including strain NATL2A); LLII/III (2 strains, including strain SS120) and LLIV (2 strains, including MIT9313) (Fig <a href="#fig:CladeProchloroPhotosynthDepthO2">2</a>), as a function of depth (a proxy for light level) and measured [O~2~] at the sampling locations.
 Photosynthetic complexes from clades HLI and LLI were detected throughout the water column, although predominately at stations with high [O~2~].
 Though present and expressed in the genome of MED4 [@zorzRUBISCOPhotosystemII2015], the absence of proteins annotated as RUBISCO complex for clade HLI, compared to annotated detections of RUBISCO across the other three clades, suggests limitations in the annotation process assigning highly conserved protein